-Take part in St Wilfrid’s Hospice Make A Will Fortnight scheme and have your Will written, or amended, by a local solicitor without charge.
+Take part in St Wilfrid’s Hospice Make A Will Fortnight scheme and have your Will written or amended by a local solicitor firm without charge.
+Read more here.

 Why do I need a Will?

 It’s essential to make plans for the assets you leave behind when you die, however large or small, to ensure your money and possessions go to the people and charities that you care about.
 A Will is particularly important if you have dependent children and for recording your wishes with regards to any pets and your funeral plans.

 A properly made Will provides peace of mind from knowing that you have made it as easy as possible for your family to sort out your estate.

 By taking part in St Wilfrid’s Hospice Make A Will Fortnight your Will can be written, or amended, without fees and instead you will be asked to make a donation to St Wilfrid’s at the time of your appointment.

 With the purchase of our new home, it made sense to write our Wills and gave us security in knowing that our wishes have been recorded.
 It was a simple process and we were delighted to support the vital work of St. Wilfrid’s!”

 What is Make a Will Fortnight?